DannyRoberts95/InteractiveGraphicsRepository/02_vectors/04_vectorAddition/README.md

 }

 ```
-# Adding velocity to location and constarining the values on screen.
+# Adding velocity to location via vectors and constarining the values on screen.

 ```js